Wilson doubles down on soft with Duo Soft+ and Duo Optix golf balls

 Wilson Golf has been one of the biggest advocates for lower-compression golf balls, continuously pushing the envelope on how soft a ball can be.

-With the Duo Soft+ golf balls, Wilson is going even softer.
+With the Duo Soft+ golf balls, Wilson is going even softer, while getting a touch firmer.
 The company is calling them the "world’s softest and longest two-piece golf ball," claiming to be the softest ball on the market at a 35 compression rating.

 The two-piece Duo Soft+ has a new core technology dubbed Velociticor, which has a new material makeup with the goal of delivering the most power transfer from the clubhead to the ball for maximum distance -- particularly for players with slow and moderate swing speeds.
 Wilson says their testing produced an 2 mph increase in ball speed.